-Note that the problem of rewriting naturally involves a variety of different ways to translate the original claim into a formula of the formal system (say ZFC).
+Note that the problem of rewriting naturally involves a variety of different ways to translate original claims into formulas of the formal system (say ZFC).
 Thus one may pose the question if all formulas resulting in this way are equivalent.
 But actually the argument would go in the opposite direction: rewriting procedures have to be compatible in such a way that one mathematical claim does not lead to non-equivalent formulas.
 This indicates that a mathematician who makes a statement of possible rewriting even believes that there is some (not necessarily unique) proper way to reformulate the stated mathematical claims into formulas (of ZFC, for example).